biesbjerg/ngx-translate-extract/README.md

 # ng2-translate-extract
-Extract strings from projects using ng2-translate to json or pot files.
+Extract translatable (ng2-translate) strings and save as a JSON or Gettext pot file.

-**THIS IS STILL VERY MUCH A WORK IN PROGRESS**
+Merges with existing strings if the output file already exists.

 ## Usage
-If you only need to extract strings from one project, you can install the package locally:
+Install the package in your project:

 `npm install @biesbjerg/ng2-translate-extract --save-dev`

-Add the following `extract` script your project's `package.json`:
+Add an `extract` script to your project's `package.json`:
 ```
 "scripts": {
-  "extract": "ng2-translate-extract --dir ./src --output ./ --format=json"
+  "extract": "ng2-translate-extract --dir ./src --output ./ --format=json --clean"
 }
 ```
 You can now run `npm run extract` to extract strings from your project's `src` dir.
 The extracted strings are saved in `JSON`-format in your project's root.

 Modify the scripts arguments as required.

-## Global install
-You can also install the package globally:

-`npm install @biesbjerg/ng2-translate-extract -g`

-Now you can execute the script from everywhere:

-`ng2-translate-extract --dir /extract/from/this/dir --output /save/to/this/dir --format json --clean`
 ## Commandline arguments
 ```
 Usage: